gurland/telegram-delete-all-messages/README.md

 - Copy app_id and app_hash

 ## Usage
-> You need both App ID and App hash to use script.
+> You need both App api_id and App api_hash to use script.

 #### Environment variables
 You could set APP_ID and APP_HASH environment variables to prevent entering API credentials manually.